 On to the next:

-Also a children's chapter book, translated from some Northern language.
-This is a step or two up from The House of Sixty Fathers.
+The House of Sixty Fathers.
 Actually its a personal favorite.
 I think I've read it at least three times.

 It's about a boy named David who grew up in a prison camp situation and is suddenly freed from it when he is nearly twelve.
 The story followes his flight, and encounter with things he has only heard about (music and bright colors, babies, oranges) and people's response to his oddities.
 I do usually cry at the end of this book, but that isn't saying much.
 I cry all the time, at the drop of a hat, and for a wide variety of reasons. :-)